 - Clicking on a circle or country displays an extended tooltip with context-specific actions: (i) Focus on this Point to show results within a 100 km radius, automatically extended to 1000 km in case of sparse coverage, (ii) Replace the current search with a search for mentions of this location, and (iii) Restrict or Extend the search via Boolean operators (AND, OR).

 - Zooming is available via the mouse wheel or double click.
 Clicking and dragging enable a seamless panning of the complete display.
 Such pan and zoom operations trigger new queries to dynamically update the map.
 This results in richer and more detailed visualizations without cluttering or slowing down the display at lower zoom levels.

 Advancing the State of the Art in Geospatial Analytics

-Developed as part of the ASAP and EVOLVE big data research projects, the geographic map module supports very large datasets.
+Developed as part of the ASAP and EVOLVE big data research projects, the geographic mapping module supports very large datasets.
 It has been tested successfully with search queries returning more than 100 million documents.
 The screenshot above shows a street-level display with an adaptive tooltip for on-the-fly query refinements.
 The blue markers present anonymized cell tower activity data for the City of Rome.
 The system then overlays this information with geotagged Twitter postings (green = positive; red = negative).
 With such an overlay, analysts can easily discover communication hotspots during an event.
-This shows how semantic technologies in conjunction with advanced visual tools transform statistical data into valuable repositories of actionable knowledge for geospatial analytics applications.
+This shows how semantic technologies in conjunction with advanced visual tools transform statistical data into valuable repositories of actionable knowledge for interactive geospatial analytics applications.